 Louise Lamphere Research Fund in Anthropology

-This fund was established to support academic research and related teaching on the southwest, urban anthropology, and gender.
+This fund was established by Dr. Louise Lamphere, Distinguished Professor Emerita in the UNM Department of Anthropology, to support academic research and related teaching on the southwest, urban anthropology, and gender.

 New Mexico Folklore Scholars Endowment

-Awarded biannually to a graduate student with an exceptional record, is involved in some investigative research and writing in the area of New Mexico Folklore that is part of a larger project such as an honors paper or graduate thesis, and who can deliver a public lecture at the annual AGSU Symposium.
+This endowment award is granted biannually to a graduate student with an exceptional record, and who is involved in some investigative research and writing in the area of New Mexico Folklore that is part of a larger project such as an honors paper or graduate thesis, and who can deliver a public lecture.
+The award rotates annually between the UNM Department of Anthropology and the UNM Department of History.

 Peter D. Harrison Graduate Student Support Fund

-Established by Dr. Peter Harrison, a renowned archaeologist and Maya expert with more than 30 years of excavation and research experience, to support graduate students who have Mayan Studies as a focus in their course work.
+Established by Dr. Peter Harrison, a renowned archaeologist and Maya expert with more than 30 years of excavation and research experience, this award supports graduate students who have Mayan Studies as a focus in their course work.
 Students will transcribe Mayan drawings and field notes in consultation with the Anthropology Department Chair and one Anthropology Faculty representative specializing in Mayan Studies.

 Department of Anthropology Faculty Funds